CS839/blackbox-solver-learning/README.md

 #### What are your measures of success?
 - Success would depend on the exact limitation, but is generally weakening or removing a restriction or proving that it can't be
 ---
+## Week of Mar 30

+#### On a scale of 1-10, how do we rate our progress over the past week?
+5: Getting the code was significantly more challenging than expected and due to the lack of a CUDA-enabled system, the actual runtime is significant so it's quite challenging to actually test things

+#### What did we accomplish from last week's tasks?
+- I spent most of my time adjusting things and testing to actually get the code to run the first place
+- I haven't figured out anything additional about how they implement their backward pass due to all my time spent on running the code

+#### What problems or concerns do we have?
+None

+#### What do we plan to accomplish do over the next week?
+Now that I can run the code, even if it's slow, I should be able to test and figure out exactly how the learning is being done.
+Since there seems to be no explicit mention of their backward pass it may prove simpler than expected to add additional blackbox solvers.

+---
 ## Week of Mar 23

 #### On a scale of 1-10, how do we rate our progress over the past week?